na-stewart/sanic-security/README.md

 Amy Rose comes packed with features such as:

 * SMS and email verification
-* Easy login and registering.
+* Easy login and registering
 * JWT
 * Easy database integration
 * Wildcard permissions
 * Role permissions
 * Captcha
+* Completely async

-Amy Rose contains all of your basic security needs.
+Amy Rose contains all of your security needs.

 This repository has been starred by Sanic's core maintainer: